nsomar/RangeSliderView/README.md

 <br/>
 </p>

-RangeSliderView is a NSControl/UIContrl subclass that provides an easy control to select a range.
+RangeSliderView is a NSControl/UIControl subclass that provides an easy control to select a range.

 ## Features

 - Cross platform; works on the iOS and MacOSX.
-- Customizable Knob and Progress colors.
+- Customisable Knob and Progress colors.
 - `@IBDesignable` and `@IBInspectable`

 ## Installation